Schedule your Mammogram

-One in eight will develop breast cancer in her lifetime.
+One in eight women will develop breast cancer in her lifetime.
+Early detection matters.

 Mammograms play a key role in early breast cancer detection.
 A mammogram can be used either for screening in women who have no unusual signs or symptoms or for diagnostic purposes for women who have suspicious breast changes.